Jugah Muyang

-Tambat Jugah Anak Muyang (born 3 April 1964) is a Malaysian politician who has served as the Member of Parliament (MP) for Lubok Antu from May 2018 to November 2022.
+Tambat Jugah Anak Muyang (born 3 April 1964) is a Malaysian politician who served as the Member of Parliament (MP) for Lubok Antu from May 2018 to November 2022.
 He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and was formerly a member of both the People's Justice Party (PKR), a component party of then Pakatan Harapan (PH) opposition coalition and the Parti Rakyat Sarawak (PRS), a component party of the ruling Gabungan Parti Sarawak (GPS) coalition which in turn it was a former component of the Barisan Nasional (BN) coalition as well as an independent in support for the ruling PN and BN coalitions.
-He is also the younger brother of his predecessor and former Lubok Antu MP, Andrew Janggi Muyang (born 1947), who served from 1982 until his death in 1987 at the tender age of 40 whilst serving in office.
+He is also the younger brother of his predecessor and former Lubok Antu MP, Andrew Janggi Muyang (born 1947), who served from 1982 until his death in 1987 at the age of 40 whilst serving in office.